creoapp/documentation/docs/drafts/PageContainer.md

 ![PageContainer](images/PageContainer_main.png)

 ### Best practices
-When a `PageContainer`is used, pages flow sequentially and there’s no way to jump between nonadjoining pages.
+When a `PageContainer`is used, pages flow sequentially and there’s no way to jump between nonadjacent pages.
 If people may need to access pages out of sequence in your app, implement a custom control that provides this functionality.

 ### How to use
 1. Drop a `PageContainer` control from the object panel to a `Window`